 Now Just Combine Everything And Write

-Start off with a provocative statement.
+Start off with a provocative statement or tag line that sums up your personal brand. something like “Formidable thought leader who coaxes stunning results from challenging situations while still having the time to learn the guitar and cook the perfect steak” Something quirky and memorable.
 This is called the hook.
 Like we said before, treat this like any other piece of online content.
 Give a strong opening, a solid middle, plenty of facts, a few outbound links and you’ll have an amazing profile.

 Creating a written profile on LinkedIn is pretty easy.
 Their interface is pretty simple.
 If you follow our advice on creating a LinkedIn profile, you should have should have no problems.